 PREP WORK: Weigh out your oils, place them in the crockpot, and set them aside.

 In a lye-safe container, add both the sodium hydroxide and potassium hydroxide to the distilled water.
 I recommend adding the potassium hydroxide (KOH) first, as it will make a whooshing sound and bubble up a little from the amount of heat/energy created by a KOH solution.
 Once the KOH is fully dissolved, slowly add the sodium hydroxide and stir until dissolved.

 GET STARTED: Turn your crockpot on to low and wait for your oils to melt.
-Stearic acid will take a long time to melt on it’s own, and you may crank your crockpot up to high for a short period of time.
+The stearic acid will take a long time to melt on its own, and you may crank your crockpot up to high for a short period of time.
 Do not try to melt your stearic acid by itself – it will melt faster if it’s mixed with the liquid and soft oils!